Mushroom and Chorizo Queso Fundido

 - 2 tablespoons corn oil or any other cooking oil

-- 6 oz Mexican chorizo
+- 6 ounces Mexican chorizo

 - ½ cup yellow onion chopped